 The GLA receives around £5 billion per annum in business rates and council tax after accounting for reliefs and cap compensation.
-The GLA maintains a business rates reserve which is intended to manage volatility in both income streams - including managing collection fund deficits which may arise compared to budgeted allocations which have already been transferred to functional bodies.
-This reserve has a target balance of around £110m by March 2027 (allowing for inflation) equivalent to the maximum in year shortfall the GLA would need to meet were it to be in a safety net position within the rates retention system.
+The GLA Business Rate Reserve has a target balance of around £110 million by March 2027 (allowing for inflation) equivalent to the maximum in year shortfall the GLA would need to meet were it to be in a safety net position within the rates retention system.

-There are risks associated with managing prior year and current year volatility in revenues - these risks increased following the pandemic and the delays in signing off billing authority accounts (including their collection funds).
-The actual balance on the BRR at 31 March 2024 was £269m.
-This is £152m above the balance forecast in the Mayor's Final Budget for 2024-25.
-This balance is now forecast to be c£160m above the target balance by 2026-27.
+The actual balance on the BRR at 31 March 2024 was £269 million.
+This is £159 million above the balance forecast in the Mayor's Final Budget for 2024-25.
+This balance is now forecast to be c£160 million above the target balance by 2026-27.
 This reflects caution that was built into the assumption underlying the budget forecasts due to the wider risks.
-These cautionary estimates included downward adjustments to account for potential repayment of prior deficits should they materialise.
-Recent outturn figures from boroughs have confirmed that this is not needed because they have already accounted for the prior deficits and those adjustments can be unwound thus increasing the BRR balance.
-This will be reviewed in the forthcoming budget process.